-- To review attendance for all children in receipt of PPG weekly to identify trends in non-attendance. - Attendance officer, alongside the senior leadership team, to communicate and support families where ever issues with attendance arise. - Continued invitation for identified children to breakfast club.
+- To review attendance for all children in receipt of PPG weekly to identify trends in non-attendance. - Attendance officer, alongside the senior leadership team, to communicate and support families where ever issues with attendance arise. - Continued invitation for identified children to breakfast club with the aim of increasing attendance. - Implementation of additional morning clubs to encourage children to come to school.